ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: configure_signal_bandwidth(signal_bandwidth)

             Configures the signal bandwidth of the arbitrary waveform.

                            The NI-RFSG device must be in the Configuration state before you call this method.

+                           NI-RFSG defines *signal bandwidth* as twice the maximum baseband signal deviation from 0 Hz.
+Usually, the baseband signal center frequency is 0Hz.
+In such cases, the signal bandwidth is simply the baseband signal minimum frequency subtracted from its maximum frequency, or *f* <sub>max</sub> minus *f* <sub>min</sub>.
+NI-RFSG uses this value to optimally configure the center frequency of the upconverter to help minimize phase noise.
+The generated signal is not filtered to achieve the set bandwidth.
+However, specifying a bandwidth smaller than the actual bandwidth of the signal could potentially result in spectral distortion.

+                           **Supported Devices**: PXIe-5644/5645/5646, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860

-Based on your signal bandwidth, NI-RFSG decides whether to configure the upconverter center frequency on the PXI-5670/5671 or PXIe-5672 in increments of 1MHz or 5MHz.
+            .. note:: Based on your signal bandwidth, NI-RFSG decides whether to configure the upconverter center frequency on the PXI-5670/5671 or PXIe-5672 in increments of 1MHz or 5MHz.
 Failure to configure signal bandwidth may result in the signal being placed outside the upconverter passband.